Zano (ZANO) Price Tops $1.43 on Exchanges

-Zano (CURRENCY:ZANO) traded down 14.5% against the US dollar during the 1-day period ending at 23:00 PM ET on March 18th.
-During the last seven days, Zano has traded down 25.9% against the US dollar.
-One Zano coin can currently be bought for about $1.43 or 0.00002480 BTC on exchanges.
-Zano has a total market capitalization of $15.08 million and $118,450.00 worth of Zano was traded on exchanges in the last day.
+Zano (CURRENCY:ZANO) traded down 12.1% against the U.S. dollar during the 24-hour period ending at 20:00 PM ET on March 19th.
+One Zano coin can now be purchased for $1.43 or 0.00002461 BTC on popular cryptocurrency exchanges.
+Zano has a total market capitalization of $15.13 million and approximately $99,096.00 worth of Zano was traded on exchanges in the last day.
+In the last week, Zano has traded 25.3% lower against the U.S. dollar.

 About Zano